 Early in the second quarter, Allen took a handoff on an end around and looked down field to pass.
 The intended receiver was covered, so Allen reversed field and ran 18 yards for a touchdown.

-On the third play of the third quarter, Allen roamed into the
+On the third play of the third quarter, Allen roamed into the flat, caught a short pass from Riley and shredded the defense for a 48-yard touchdown reception.

 "He's just a natural with the ball in his hands and has great vision of the field," said Riley, who was 14 for 20 for 258 yards and three touchdowns.
 "You just have to give him a chance to make a play and he will.
 You could just tell he was going to be good.
 He showed up today and proved it."